ckaestne/seai/lectures/21_security/security.md

 ![](admission-threat-model.jpg)
 <!-- .element: class="stretch" -->

-* What are the attacker’s possible actions?
+* What are the actions available to the attacker (to achieve its goal)?
   * Depends on system boundary & its exposed interfaces
   * Use an architecture diagram to identify attack surface & actions